HPV and cancer

 By doing this, screening can prevent cervical cancer from developing in the first place.
 It prevents around 4,500 deaths from cervical cancer a year in the UK, and many more cases of this cancer.

 In England, the NHS has been trialling using an HPV test as the main form of cervical screening, known as HPV primary screening.
 It doesn’t make any difference to what happens when you attend a cervical screening appointment.
-But your sample is examined in a different way in the lab –first of all it is tested for the HPV virus, and only if this test is positive will it be examined for cell changes that could be cancer.
+But your sample is examined in a different way in the lab –first of all it is tested for the HPV virus, and if this test shows HPV in the sample, it will be examined for cell changes that could be cancer.
 In 2016 the National Screening Committee recommended that this type of testing should be rolled out across the country.
-Each of the four UK Nations is now deciding on when and how they will do this.
 HPV primary screening saves even more lives than the current test, so we hope that it will be rolled out as soon as possible.
+England and Wales have committed to this, but there are currently no plans to offer HPV primary screening in Northern Ireland and Scotland. .

 What other cancers are linked to HPV?